kiko-yan/DSS5105_exercise-1/README.md

 This project generates a customizable checkerboard pattern using Python, NumPy, and Matplotlib.
 The colormap was adjusted in a dedicated Git branch and later merged into the main branch using Git best practices.

-## Installation & Dependencies
+## Installation
-Ensure the following are installed before running the script:
-Python 3.x,NumPy,Matplotlib

-Install dependencies with:
+Ensure you have **Python 3.x** installed.
+Then, install the required dependencies:
 ```sh
 pip install numpy matplotlib
 ```

-# Executing the Program
+# Running the project
 1. Clone the repository:
    ```sh
    git clone https://github.com/kiko-yan/DSS5105_exercise-1.git